 In all cases, reviewers are asked to declare any conflict of interest based on the contents of the manuscript.
 If a conflict of interest exists, the reviewers are requested to decline to review the manuscript.

 We strive to provide authors with an efficient review process with "submission to first decision" time being less than four weeks.
 We request the reviewers to help us in reducing the decision time as much as possible by providing the reviews on time.
 It is very frustrating for authors to wait for months or years to receive reviewers' comments for their manuscript.
 We request the reviewers to respond promptly to messages from Editorial Office and inform us if they are unavailable for any length of time.

 Manuscript review form

 When a manuscript is sent to the reviewers for evaluation it will be accompanied by a Manuscript Review Form.
 The reviewers are requested to use the form for reviewing the manuscript.
 Using a form will save time to review the manuscript and ensure a more structured and accurate review.

 The Manuscript Review Form has two sections - 'Comments for authors' and 'Confidential comments for Editors'.
 Anything written in the "Comments for authors" will be sent to the authors.
 The reviewers can use the section "Confidential comments for Editors" to send any confidential comments to the editors, which will not be transmitted to the authors.

 Registred reviewers can submit the completed Manuscript Review Form from their panel.
-The reviewer can also send the completed Manuscript Review Form as email attachments to the following email address:
+The reviewer can also send the completed Manuscript Review Form as email attachments to the publication.